ExpressionEngine/ExpressionEngine-User-Guide/docs/member/2fa.md

 #### `{disable_2fa_link}`

 Invoke dialog to disable two-factor authentication.
+Only avaiable is member is logged in and authenticated with 2FA.

 #### `{reset_2fa_link}`